geouno/start-template/README.md

 Welcome to your new TanStack app!

+# Code Annotations

+Use of standard prefixes for code comments to indicate areas that need attention.

+- `FIXME:`:
+  - Broken code
+  - Suboptimal code
+  - Code that needs later revision
+- `TODO:`:
+  - Planned features or tasks that are not yet implemented
+  - Future enhancements or improvements

 # Getting Started